Stanford-Online/vpc-query/README.md

 1. **SSH Agent**.
 Make sure your ssh key is in an ssh agent.
 From your shell, use this command to see: ``ssh-add -l``.
-Make sure this includes the private lalf of the ssh key that you had Ops put on the gateway
+Make sure this includes the private half of the ssh key that you had Ops put on the gateway

 2. **Execute**.
 Run the script, capturing the output.
 Generally you'll want to run with something like this: